 “I don’t know, half an hour, maybe.”

-To be accurate the half an hour became 2 hours, Weston couldn’t bring himself to go back up, but he had too.
-As he opened his door, he prepared his heart to welcome the mandatory one-nighter note.
+To be accurate, the half an hour became 2 hours, Weston couldn’t bring himself to go back up, but he had to.
+He prepared his heart to welcome the mandatory one-nighter note as he opened his door.

 The smell of fresh coffee hit Weston’s nostrils as his eyes confirmed what he dreaded.
 In the middle of the kitchen, wearing one of his white T-shirts, stood the curly brown-haired woman.